 carbs -> insulin -> fat storage

-low satiety, nutrient-poor foods -> increased cravings and appetite -> increased energy intake -> fat storage -> increased insulin
+low satiety, nutrient-poor foods -> increased cravings and appetite to get the nutrients we need -> increased energy intake -> fat storage -> increased insulin

-Hence, the solution to managing your diabetes, blood glucose, insulin levels and avoiding the complications of metabolic syndrome is:
+Hence, the solution to managing diabetes, blood glucose, and insulin levels and dodging the complications of metabolic syndrome is:

 high–satiety, nutrient-dense foods and meals -> decreased cravings and appetite -> decreased energy intake -> fat loss -> lower insulin levels

-People with elevated blood glucose tend to have more dysregulated hunger signals and find it harder to judge their true hunger.
-Monitoring blood glucose is a great way to train your hunger if you are overweight or have elevated blood glucose.
+People with elevated blood glucose tend to have dysregulated hunger signals and find it hard to judge their true hunger.
+So, monitoring blood glucose is a great way to train your hunger if you are overweight or have elevated blood glucose.

-After several weeks of testing blood glucose, people can get a good feel for their blood glucose when they are truly hungry based on their symptoms (e.g. gastric symptoms, abdominal sensations, or mental fatigue), especially when their blood glucose levels are lower.
+After several weeks of testing blood glucose, people can get a good feel for their blood glucose when they are truly hungry based on their symptoms, like their stomach rumbling, changes in energy levels, becoming food focussed or mental fatigue.

-When you log your blood glucose in the DDF app, it’s important to take a moment to observe your hunger.
-This self-reflection is critical to help you calibrate your hunger signals
+When you log your blood glucose in the DDF app, it’s critical to take a moment to observe your hunger and log your current hunger level.
+This moment of self-reflection is critical to help you calibrate your hunger signals going forward.

-Once you can predict your blood glucose and rate your hunger based on your symptoms and wait until you are actually hungry to eat, you will be ready to wean yourself off the measuring and rely on your hunger signals.
+Once you can predict your blood glucose and rate your hunger based on your symptoms, you will be able to wait until you are hungry to eat.
+From there, you can wean yourself off the measuring and rely on your hunger signals.

-The goal of hunger training is to verify that your hunger based on your blood glucose.
-If your blood glucose is below Your Personalised Trigger when you feel hungry, then it means you have successfully depleted the glycogen in your liver and have started to burn your body fat.
-You have validated your hunger, you have used up the energy in your system from your last meal and are ready to refuel again.
+If your blood glucose is below your trigger when you feel hungry, you have successfully depleted the glycogen in your liver and have started to burn body fat.
+You are ready to refuel again!

-Some people have found when they test again before they eat that their blood glucose may have risen while they prepare their meal.
+When they test again before they eat, some people have found that their blood glucose may have risen while preparing their meals.
 It is perfectly normal for your body to release glucose into your bloodstream:

 - when it anticipates food is coming,

-- as part of the normal process of maintaining stable blood glucose, or
+- as part of the normal process of maintaining stable blood glucose, and

 - if it gets stressed by low blood glucose and hunger.